The First Mesa County Jail

 The Mesa County Detention Facility has expanded several times.
 In 1996, two 8,000 square foot “pods” were added on to the facility for a cost of $3.4 million.
 Each pod originally housed 56 new beds.
 Additional beds were also added in the corner cells of each existing housing unit bringing the total amount of beds in the facility to 336.

 In 2007 and 2008, 54 beds were added to the two newest housing units.

 In 2009, the inmate intake areas known as the Booking area was remodeled expanding capacity.
 When first arrested, inmates are housed here until they are assigned more permanent housing based on their classification.
 Often times, inmates bond out before they are moved into other areas of the facility.
 Inmates who need extra supervision are also housed here.

 In 2017 and 2018 bunks were added to the cells to increase bed space.
-With the recent modifications, the

 Managing an increasing population in the Detention Facility while maintaining a safe environment for inmates and staff is one of the biggest challenges currently facing the Detention Facility.
 The passage of Measure 1A, the Public Safety Tax in November of 2017, has allowed for more staff to be hired in the jail.
 Plans are also in the works to expand the existing jail.
 The design and cost of such an expansion are currently being explored.

 Learn more about what programs are available to inmates and how to contact an inmate currently in the facility.

 *Historical information provided by George Crawford’s Attic: Dusting Off Grand Junction, Colorado’s Past by D.A.
 Brockett.